MTR Rotem EMU: Tseung Kwan O line stock

 The first of the 104 TKE-C651 cars entered service on 26 April 2002.
 Originally, these trains were designated to serve on the Tseung Kwan O line, but incompatible signalling apparatus installed in the new trains (running mode rather than the traditional automatic control system found in the M-stock) meant that all of the K-stock trains were initially unable to serve on the Tseung Kwan O line.
 As an alternative, all of those prototypes were ordered to serve on the Kwun Tong line.
-They have since been moved to the Tseung Kwan O line with the extension to LOHAS Park in 2009 and the subsequent arrival of the newer C-stock on the Kwun Tong line.
+They have since been moved to the Tseung Kwan O line with the extension to LOHAS Park in 2009 which made the Kwun Tong line only use the M-Train.
 Since the location of motor and trailer cars are different from the older M-Train, it does not have any cars similar to D cars in M-Train.

-The K-Stock's exterior appearance is similar to the first trains used on Phase I of the Delhi Metro in India, which were also designed by Mitsubishi/Rotem, but built by BEML through a technology transfer arrangement.

 The K-Stock trains came under criticism when they were first put into service due to delays and door safety issues.
 Along with other service reliability issues, there have been incidents where passengers have been injured by its doors, leading to the MTRCL "minimising the number of Korean trains for passenger service until a higher reliability of the systems concerned is achieved".

 The configuration of a TKL K Stock train is (Eastbound) A-C-B-B-C-B-C-A (Westbound).
 Its maximum speed is 90 km/h but with service limits to 80 km/h, with a maximum starting acceleration of 1.3 m/s2 (limited to 1 m/s2 in ATO), maximum service deceleration rate of 1.35 m/s2 and emergency deceleration of 1.4 m/s2.
 This modern train is equipped with a modern 2-level IGBT–VVVF inverter from Mitsubishi Electric.